-The Fund may be required to withhold U.S. federal income tax, or backup withholding from all distributions to any non-corporate U.S. shareholder (i) who fails to furnish the Fund with a correct taxpayer identification number or a certificate that such shareholder is exempt from backup withholding or (ii) with respect to whom the IRS notifies the Fund that such shareholder has failed to properly report certain interest and dividend income to the IRS and to respond to notices to that effect.
-An individual's taxpayer identification number is generally the shareholder's social security number.
+The Fund may be required to withhold U.S. federal income tax, or backup withholding, currently at a rate of 24%, from all taxable dividends or distributions to any non-corporate U.S. shareholder (i) who fails to furnish the Fund or the distribution paying agent with a correct taxpayer identification number (in the case of individuals, generally their social security number), or a certificate that such shareholder is exempt from backup withholding, or (ii) with respect to whom the IRS notifies the Fund that such shareholder has failed to properly report certain interest and dividend income to the IRS and to respond to notices to that effect.
 Any amount withheld under backup withholding is allowed as a credit against the U.S. shareholder's U.S. federal income tax liability, provided that proper information is provided to the IRS.